 The timings below refer to the full-time course, please see the part-time MSc webpage for details of the part-time course.

 The course begins by exploring the key cross-cutting themes of race, gender, and global approaches in criminology.
-In the first term, this course develops understanding of the organising categories and central claims of a range of modern criminological perspectives of crime and social control.
+This course develops understanding of the organising categories and central claims of a range of modern criminological perspectives of crime and social control.
 It will equip you to recognise the main problems, questions, dichotomies and ideas that have shaped modern criminological thought, to understand the nature of ‘theory’ and ‘explanation’ within criminology, and to both appreciate and critique the history and development of criminological thought.

 This compulsory course, which runs in the first term, is focused on the challenges and the opportunities that different methods of data collection have for validity and reliability of data.
 Methods include experiments and quasi-experiments; questionnaires and survey research; field research, and the collection of written documents.
 The scientific method, theory testing and research design will also be discussed.
 Ethical concerns are given special emphasis.
 Part-time students take this course in the first term of their first year of study.

 Full-time students will take five optional modules over the first and second terms of the year.
 Part-time students take a total of five options across the two years of study.
 Option courses run for eight weeks in each term.
 Recent option modules have included: